 Urban Services: The Mixed Urban Residential district has complete access to a full complement of urban services.
 (Water, sewer, storm sewer, sanitation, police, fire, and other public services offer very good coverage.)
 Existing public streets, sidewalks, and other facilities provide access and mobility at a "20-minute neighborhood" level of service.
 However, aging infrastructure and capacity limits may result in deficient services.
 Capital investments and upgrades are necessary to maintain adequate levels of services for this district, which is the main objective for these areas.

 Site Design: The majority of centrally located neighborhoods have been built out, so major changes will occur with redevelopment and property turnover.
 Redevelopment and rehabilitation of existing structures must respect the unique character and development pattern of adjacent properties.
-The district must continue to emphasize pre-WWII neighborhood characteristics regarding building mass, scale, landscaping, and other site planning features.
+Although there may be various architectural styles that would be appropriately compatible with the existing architecture in these older neighborhoods, the district must continue to emphasize pre-WWII neighborhood characteristics regarding building mass, scale, landscaping, and other site planning features.

 Land Use Development Approvals: New and redevelopment activity for this district is mostly limited to remodeling or new construction for single-family residential uses.
 In some instances development activity will involve larger lots (larger than one acre) where attached singlefamily residential, accessory dwelling, and minor subdivision is appropriate.
 Both instances require the Maintain theme for development approvals.
-A few locations may support increases in density and multifamily residential uses when adjacent to higher volume roads, or near major destinations, or located along neighborhood edges that may support small-scaled neighborhood mixed uses (see Urban Village Center).
-These two instances require the Enhance theme for development approvals.
+A few locations may support increases in density and multifamily residential uses when adjacent to higher volume roads, or near major destinations, or located along neighborhood edges that may support smallscaled neighborhood mixed uses (see Urban Village Center).
+These instances require the Enhance theme for development approvals.
 It is important to protect the existing single-family housing stock within this district.
 The conversion of dwellings to multifamily or commercial uses should carefully balance market demand with overall neighborhood integrity towards single-family residential.
-The following provide additional land development policy quidance:
+The following provide additional land development policy guidance:

-- Historic designations are common within this district, and adjacent infill activities must respect the historic character of adjacent properties.
-Vacant lots should be redeveloped with compatible infill that reflects the desired character of the neighborhood. - Accessory dwelling units for single-family residences offer options to consider for affordability, aging in place, and to meet other housing needs.
-Safeguards should be considered to hinder or reverse the conversion of owneroccupied residential units to multifamily units. - · Allow multifamily redevelopment along higher volume roads, along district edges, and near major destinations when appropriately integrated with adjacent uses and styles. - · Support incentive programs that increase owner occupancy and affordable housing. - Promote neighborhood enhancements of public improvements such as sidewalks, streetlights, street trees and landscaping, and playgrounds and play areas.
+• Historic designations are common within this district, and adjacent infill activities must respect the historic character of adjacent properties.
+Vacant lots should be redeveloped with compatible infill that reflects the desired character of the neighborhood.

-- Preserve, repair, or upgrade the capacity of aging utilities within the district. - The close proximity to the downtown, Indiana University, and area employers, along with good access to urban services, make this district a priority area for affordable housing initiatives. - In new development or redevelopment projects, utilities could be placed underground and located so as to minimize potential conflicts with trees and other landscaping features.
+- Accessory dwelling units for single-family residential offer options to consider for affordability, aging in place, and to meet other housing needs.
+Safeguards should be considered to hinder or reverse the conversion of owneroccupied residential units to multifamily units. - Allow context sensitive multifamily redevelopment along higher volume roads, along district edges, and near major destinations when appropriately integrated with adjacent uses and styles. - Support incentive programs that increase owner occupancy and affordability (including approaches promoting both permanent affordability and home ownership for all income levels). - Promote neighborhood enhancements of public improvements such as sidewalks, streetlights, street trees and landscaping, and playgrounds and play areas. - Preserve, repair, or upgrade the capacity of aging utilities within the district. - The close proximity to the downtown, Indiana University, and area employers, along with good access to urban services, makes this district a priority area for affordable housing initiatives. - In new development or redevelopment projects, utilities could be placed underground and located so as to minimize potential conflicts with trees and other landscaping features. - Develop additional guidance for infill and redevelopment through a form-based code approach, creating one or more overlay districts for the Mixed Urban Residential areas.